Ryan-B28/Ryan-B28/README.md

 🌱 I'm currently exploring the functional programming paradigm using Python.

-💬 Ask me about football (soccer for the uneducated), film box office statistics and games!
+💬 Ask me about football (soccer for the uneducated 😤), film box office statistics and games!

 📫 How to reach me: ryan.moyo@student.curtin.edu.au